tompickering/mantra/README.md

 "Ah, that looks like a cool utility!
 I'll have to remember to read up on that later."
 *Promptly forgets*

-For those interested, the specific mantra referred to by the name is 'RTFM', which of course stands for 'Read the Full Manual' ;)

 ## Requirements

 libgdbm-dev